phptek/silverstripe-verifiable/README.md

 ...A WORK IN PROGRESS...

-A module for SilverStripe 4 applications that provides content authors and business owners with the ability to verify integrity of their data over time; Data entered by an author or user that can be verified or audited independently, and perhaps for many years after the fact.
+A module for SilverStripe applications that provides content authors and business owners with the ability to verify integrity of their data over time; Data entered by an author can be verified independently, and perhaps for many years after the fact.

 Software users have for decades taken it for granted that their application's data is safe from tampering.
 That developers, vendors, DBA's and even power-users, are somehow above tampering with things that affect data integrity.
-Application users simply trust that these parties will not behave in a manner that is counter to the security and integrity of data.
+Application users simply trust that these parties will not behave in a manner counter to the security and integrity of an application's data.

 But what do we mean by "integrity"?
-Well we don't mean "Tamper Proof" becuase there can never be any such guarantee, either in life and especially not in the world of software.
-However we can do "Verified Data".
-Verified data is data who's integrity is mathatically proveable.
-If something changed outside of some remit, then an audit-trail of sorts is available that can be consulted.
+Well we don't mean "tamper proof" becuase there can never be any such guarantee.
+However we can do "Verified Data"; data who's integrity is mathatically proveable.
+If something changes then an audit-trail of sorts is available that can be consulted.

 ## How does it work?